5 Reasons Your Debt Consolidation Loan Was Denied

 Bankruptcy should only be used as a last resort.
 It will damage your credit rating and stay on your credit report for 7-10 years.
 And because there are substantial differences between Chapter 7 and Chapter 13 bankruptcies and complex legal procedures involved, you’ll probably need to hire an attorney.

-As you work to reduce your debt, realize that you have options, even if you’ve been denied a debt consolidation loan.
+As you work to reduce your debt, realize you have options, even if you’ve been denied a debt consolidation loan.
 If you need help determining the best way forward, find a credit counselor from a reputable nonprofit counseling agency.

 Sources: